Fannefjord Tunnel

-The Fannefjord Tunnel (Fannefjordtunnelen) is a 2743 m long subsea road tunnel in Molde Municipality in Møre og Romsdal county, Norway.
+Fannefjord Tunnel (Fannefjordtunnelen) is a 2743 m long subsea road tunnel in Molde Municipality in Møre og Romsdal county, Norway.
 The tunnel is part of County Road 64 and it goes under the Fannefjorden, connecting the island of Bolsøya to the mainland at Årø, where it intersects with the European route E39 highway.
 The tunnel reaches a depth of -101 m in elevation with a maximum 10% grade.

 The tunnel was part of the Skåla Fixed Link, which also included new roads on the island of Bolsøya and the Bolsøy Bridge from Bolsøya to Skåla Peninsula.
 The tunnel opened on 24 May 1991 and was partially financed as a toll road.
 Toll collection remained until 15 June 2005.
 The tunnel replaced the Molde–Bolsøy Ferry and the Lønset–Grønnes Ferry.